pablos123/pablos123.github.io/page/items/aboutme.md

 Technologies I work with regularly:

+- Ansible
+- Bash
 - Python (Django and vanilla)
 - Perl
-- Ansible
-- Bash

-I've also worked with many other languages on [personal](https://pablos123.github.io/items/projects/projects.html) or university projects.
+I've also worked with many other languages on [personal](https://pablos123.github.io/items/projects/projects.html) or [university](https://github.com/pablos123/dump/tree/main/lcc) projects.

 I use Linux as my daily driver both at home and at work, I enjoy learning about it and tinkering with my [environment](https://github.com/pablos123/environment).

-I have virtually no contact with Windows.
+I have virtually no contact with other Operating Systems.

 ______________________________________________________________________